Meet the new Glide Apps

 When you log into your music app or social media account, your user experience is totally defined by your data.
 Your music app has your playlists and favorites, and your social media account is tied to your friends & likes.
 If you were to log into someone else's account, the app would look very different.

-With Glide, you can make projects that are public and don’t have any focus on User-specific Data.
-But mostly, you’ll want to make at least some aspects of your project specific to the user.
-For example;
+With Glide, you can make projects that are public and don't have any focus on User-specific Data.
+Often, you'll want to create a user-specific experience in a variety of different ways.
+For example:

 - Allow users to save favorites